jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 - State management via lightweight state modules with clear interfaces
 - Event-driven mechanisms for async operations
 - Clean import structure to avoid circular dependencies

+### Tool Functions Architecture
+The application uses a modular tool functions system that allows for easy extension with new capabilities:

+- **Individual Tool Modules**: Each tool function is in its own file (e.g., `weather.py`, `time.py`)
+  - Each module exposes one primary function (e.g., `fetch_weather`, `get_time`)
+  - Each module provides a `get_schema()` function that defines its OpenAI function calling schema
+  - Functions can be synchronous or asynchronous (using `async/await`)

+- **API Integration**:
+  - `weather.py`: Uses OpenWeatherMap API for current weather and National Weather Service API for forecasts
+  - `time.py`: Uses TimezoneFinder and pytz for accurate local time

+- **Tool Registry** (`registry.py`): Central management of all available tools
+  - Automatically discovers and registers tool modules (both sync and async functions)
+  - Provides `get_tools()` to retrieve all schema definitions
+  - Provides `get_available_functions()` to map function names to implementations

+- **Tool Helpers** (`helpers.py`): Utilities for tool execution
+  - Validates function arguments
+  - Maps OpenAI function call requests to actual Python implementations
+  - Handles execution of both synchronous and asynchronous functions

+This architecture allows for easy extension by simply adding new Python files to the tools directory, following the pattern of existing tools.
+The registry will automatically discover and register new tools without requiring changes to other parts of the codebase.